 Any partial payments applied to an invoice should reflect on total amount due left on outstanding invoice sent.

 **If you have customized invoice formatting, then this alert process will not be able to pull in proper invoice details.
 We can accommodate but will be reserved for our CEO Juice+ clients.

 You may want to consider the following alerts to help manage this process:

 ID461/To Notify if Invoiced Customer Has Unapplied Credit

 ID767/Sends a list of all customers with no AP contact/email

 ID717/CEO Juice Custom Report Unapplied AR Payment Review

 In Selected mode:

-If you want a customer to receive this alert you will want to open up their customer record (the customer that the invoice is set to Bill To) and go to the custom properties tab.
-Select the 'ZCJPastDueInvoiceDays' custom property and set the number to however many days past due after your VariableW is met that you want the customer to be before they receive this notification (typically 45).
+If you want a customer to receive this alert, you will want to open up their customer record (the customer that the invoice is set to Bill To) and go to the custom properties tab.
+Set the Custom Property ZCJPastDueInvoiceDays to the number of days to however many days past due after your VariableW is met that you want the customer to be before they receive this notification (typically 45).
 Once that is set to a number (45 for example) that customer will receive a past due notification email when their invoice is 45 days (or whatever number you selected) past due.

 **Please note: Alert will send invoice when invoice meets the larger of VariableW or Custom Property value in terms of days past due.**